pacoispaco/artdatabanken-utils/README.md

 $ ./apet.py --g --taxon-name=Tajgasångare
 ```

-You can also use the taxon-id if you know that (for Tajgasångare or Yellow-browed warbler it is 205835):
+You can also use the taxon-id if you know that (for Tajgasångare or Yellow-browed warbler it's 205835):

 ```
 $ ./apget.py --g --taxon-id=205835